TchasLoic/TchasLoic/README.md

 - 👋 Hi, I’m @TchasLoic
-- 👀 I’m interested in Data science, Machine Learning, Hacking and Cryptography
+- 👀 I’m interested in Data science, Machine Learning
 - 🌱 I’m currently learning Mechatronic
 - 💞️ I’m looking to collaborate on the following topic aboves
-- 📫 How to reach me loictchas@gmail.com

 <!---
 TchasLoic/TchasLoic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.